Planning for Leaders

 What are leaders’ tasks?

-We would like for you to be involved in all facets of camp, to include the background service, which is security detail, kitchen duty, helping students to keep their rooms and bathrooms clean, but also actively being involved in the daily Bible studies and team times.
+We would like for you to be involved in all facets of camp, to include the background service, which is security detail, helping students to keep their rooms and bathrooms clean, but also actively being involved in the daily Bible studies and team times.
 Some of you will be leading these times, and others of you will be encouragers along the side.
-In the afternoons, when we have choice recreation, we would like you to be available to ensure that they can have a wonderful time.
-We require that groups leave camp with a sponsor, so we want all sponsors to be available to bring the youth to the various activities.
+In the afternoons, when we have choice recreation, we would like you to be available to ensure that the students can have a wonderful time.
+We require that groups leave camp with a leader, so we want all leaders to be available to bring the youth to the various activities.
 We count on the adults to make camp happen.

 What is expected of the leaders?

 The basic expectation we have is that you should have the attitude of Christ.
 Christ came to serve and not to be served, and we expect you to come to camp to serve and not to be served.
-We want to be involved in the lives of the students, we want to be excited about all the various activities and lessons in camp, we want to be participating in all of the events and showing encouragement to students, and get them excited about the programs.
+We want to be involved in the lives of the students; we want to be excited about all the various activities and lessons in camp; we want to be participating in all of the events and showing encouragement to students; and we want to get them excited about the programs.
 Who knows, you might change the entire course of a student’s life as a result of being there.

 What is a typical day of camp?